fac-members/fac-slides/src/slides/term-4/starting-apprenticeship.md

 1. Summarises a work project
 1. Describes all the ways **you** met the required knowledge, skills & behaviours
 1. Includes code samples, screenshots of plans/issues/stories, architecture diagrams etc

 ---

-Spend 30 - 60 minutes each week working on your portfolio

----